Mazrine/react-starter-scripts/README.md

 # react-starter-scripts

 react starter scripts to allow the server to stay always on.
-Useful for deployment
+Useful for deployment on remote linux servers

 # 📘 React App Starter Scripts